cuishuang99/CauSiam/README.md

 ### DPDNet-S (Source Model)

 **DPDNet-S** is the compact U-Net-style encoder-decoder from [Abuolaim & Brown, 2020](https://github.com/Abdullah-Abuolaim/defocus-deblurring-dual-pixel).
-In this repo it serves as the **frozen-pretrained source backbone** loaded from `best.pt`, then wrapped by CauSiam at test time.
+The [official release](https://github.com/Abdullah-Abuolaim/defocus-deblurring-dual-pixel) is implemented in **TensorFlow**; we **reimplemented DPDNet-S in PyTorch** for this project and trained it on the DPDD training set.
+In this repo it serves as the **frozen-pretrained source backbone** loaded via `--resume_model`, then wrapped by CauSiam at test time.

 ### CauSiam Pipeline (This Codebase)